 By any measure, this is an outstanding ROI, demonstrating that Minds Matter generates substantial net economic value for society by helping students enroll in college, and especially at selective colleges.
 Moreover, the ROI does not take into account the all-important essential mission of Minds Matter that is also being met: the intrinsic value of giving low-income students an opportunity to obtain a high quality education and all that it offers, and the value that this education brings to society through better health, lower crime, and lower welfare expenditures.

-Boston, Chicago, Cleveland, Denver, Detroit, Los Angeles, New York City, Philadelphia, Portland, San Francisco, Seattle, the Twin Cities, and Washington, D.C.
+Boston, Chicago, Cleveland, Denver, Detroit, Houston, Los Angeles, New York City, Philadelphia, Portland, San Francisco, Seattle, the Twin Cities, and Washington, D.C.